You've probably seen this pan before, but maybe you've never thought you needed one. That may change soon!

 When you think about a heavy pan with high walls and a tight-fitting lid, you may think of a Dutch oven or a deep skillet.
 And while these three items share many similarities, they all serve slightly different purposes:

-• Dutch oven: Dutch oven has high sides that make it more like a pot than a pan.
+- Dutch oven: A Dutch oven has high sides that make it more like a pot than a pan.
 They're perfect for making soups, stews and sauces, but some home cooks find them too bulky for everyday cooking.
 They may prefer lightweight pots or casserole dishes.

 You can use a braiser in much the same way that you'd use a Dutch oven or skillet, and you can cook meals without needing multiple pans.
 Braisers can go safely from stovetop to oven and are easy to clean — there's no need for special precautions.